IBM/spectrum-installs/conductor/2.4.1/README.md

 [7.2.
 Author](#72-author)

 ## 1. Description
-These scripts will install or uninstall IBM Spectrum Conductor 2.4.1 on a cluster of x86_64 or ppc64le servers, either local or shared install.
+These scripts will install or uninstall IBM Spectrum Conductor 2.5.0 on a cluster of x86_64 or ppc64le servers, either local or shared install.
 It can also create a base user environment: user id, Anaconda instance, conda environment, and Instance Group with Spark 2.4.3 and Jupyter notebook.
 Installation can be done in an airgap environment (environment without internet access) if needed.
 Installation can be done using these bash scripts, or using the Ansible playbook.
-Official documentation of IBM Spectrum Conductor is available [here](https://www.ibm.com/support/knowledgecenter/SSZU2E_2.4.1/conductorwithspark_kc_welcome.html).
+Official documentation of IBM Spectrum Conductor is available [here](https://www.ibm.com/support/knowledgecenter/SSZU2E_2.5.0/conductorwithspark_kc_welcome.html).

 ## 2. Components installed
-* Conductor 2.4.1
+* Conductor 2.5.0
-* Ifix 546962 for WEBGUI (login issue due to cookie setting not recognized in Chrome and Safari)

 ## 3. Pre-requisites
-* Servers need to be installed on a supported OS version and have the minimum hardware requirements mentioned [here](https://www.ibm.com/support/knowledgecenter/SSZU2E_2.4.1/install/install_planning.html).
+* Servers need to be installed on a supported OS version and have the minimum hardware requirements mentioned [here](https://www.ibm.com/support/knowledgecenter/SSZU2E_2.5.0/install/install_planning.html).
 * If there are GPUs in server, nvidia driver and CUDA toolkit needs to be installed.
 * Servers need to be able to install few OS packages (using yum), either from local repository or through internet access, or these packages need to be already installed on all servers.
 The list of packages can be found in *prepare-host.sh* script.
 * Python 2.7.x needs to be available on the servers.
 Path to python binary can be specified with *PYTHON_BIN* parameter in *parameters.inc* (by default "python").